 Please use the Start-Up Case Workshop template: 2020-nacra-start-up-cases-template.
 Please contact Linda Swayne at firstname.lastname@example.org should you have any queries about the Start-Up Case Workshop.

 For the New Views sessions submissions, submit ONE file.

 Eligible proposal submissions: New Views proposals are presentations, panel discussions, workshops, or symposia with a focus on case research.
 New View sessions are an appropriate forum for discussion issues related to the administration of NACRA and the CRJ, and networking with affiliated organizations.
 A broad variety of topics are appropriate for New Views sessions including: writing cases, writing IMs, teaching with cases, reviewing cases, publishing cases, working with client organizations, strategies for securing client releases, using case research for theory building, testing and writing interdisciplinary cases, advances in case research methodologies, and qualitative analysis tools for case research.

-Submission Instructions: Proposals should include a Title; a list of authors/presenters/panelists (including contact information and institutions); the Learning Objectives of the session; a list of required materials to be provided by NACRA or the hotel (projectors and screens; microphones; internet access; easels, pads, and pens, etc.); the amount of time the session(s) will require (generally sessions are scheduled to last 50-or 80 minutes, but longer sessions are possible); a brief description or outline of the Proposed Session (1-2 pages) and References (if relevant).
+Submission Instructions: Proposals should include a Title; a list of authors/presenters/panelists (including contact information and institutions); the Learning Objectives of the session; the amount of time the session(s) will require (generally online sessions are scheduled to last 45-90 minutes); a brief description or outline of the Proposed Session (1-2 pages) and References (if relevant).
 By submitting a New Views proposal, you are committing to having at least one author/presenter/panelist attend the NACRA conference and participate in the New Views sessions.
 Session authors/presenters/panelists will also be invited to participate in the roundtable tracks.